 Chanel’s iconic black leather quilted “2.55” bag (named such because of its release in February 1955) is the influence behind this Quilted Lacquer wallpaper by Phillip Jeffries Ltd. (which also comes in many other colors).
 I wouldn’t recommend using it on the entire wall as that may be a little severe (although daring is the way to go in some boudoirs).

-Instead of using the wallpaper to cover the entire wall, you could purchase some wood trim (paint it black) and create something like this (sorry, I know this is a really amateur Photoshop job, but my husband is busy, so I cannot use his expert help).
+Instead of using the wallpaper to cover the entire wall, you could purchase some wood trim (paint it black) and create something like this.
 This illustration shows a chair rail with black trim around the wallpapered sections on the top and bottom.
 I do not know the proper design term when the corners are inverted, but this look screams Paris to me.

 The walls can be spiffed up with some Chanel themed artwork of your choice.
 Here I have used a picture of Marilyn Monroe dabbing on Chanel N°5, a vintage Chanel print ad, and a photo of Coco Chanel.
 There are really many inexpensive options for you to choose from.
 For example, I have made some color photo copies at my local print/copy store out of a Chanel book that I have.
 I plan to frame them and place them on the wall in my boudoir.
 Also, vintage fashion magazines are easy to find at local antique stores for about $5-$15.
 If you’re lucky you may find a vintage Chanel ad.
 You could also use a more modern day Chanel ad or editorial photo from, say, Vogue or any other fashion magazine.